Continuous-mode quantum key distribution with digital signal processing: Discussion

-\textit{Conclusions}.$-$ In this study, we developed a generalized practical system model with continuous-mode formalism of quantum optics, based on which, the IQ modulation at transmitter side and band-limited homodyne detection with sampling process at receiver side can be well described.
-Then with proper calibration of SNU, the output data of a linear DSP can be seen as a quadrature measurement result, with respect to a specific TM, jointly defined by the LO, filter, sampling, and DSP algorithms.
-This immediately result in the compatibility with traditional security analysis methods, which completes the security proof of linear DSP algorithms.
-Linear DSP toolboxes are expected to be directly employed in CVQKD, which illustrates the importance of our work.
-Beside the security, our work also provides a method to analyze the performance of a DSP algorithm, through a factor quantifying the matching degree between the measured state's TM and the receiver's TM.
-In the meanwhile, interesting questions, like DSP induced fast fading-channel effect, can be further analyzed to explore the practical limitations of a CVQKD system.
-By the guidance of our work, secure and better-performing DSP algorithms can be designed, which will release the significant potential of digital CVQKD to achieve ultra-high secret key generation speed and cost-effective implementations.
+In this study, we have developed a generalized practical system model with continuous-mode formalism of quantum optics, based on which the IQ modulation at the transmitter side and band-limited homodyne detection with the sampling process at the receiver side can be well described.
+Then, with proper calibration of SNU, the output data of a linear DSP can be modeled by the quadrature measurement result with respect to a specific TM, jointly defined by the LO, filter, sampling, and DSP algorithms.
+This immediately results in good compatibility with traditional security analysis methods, which completes the security proof of linear DSP algorithms.
+Linear DSP toolboxes are expected to be directly employed in CVQKD, which highlights the importance of our work.

+In addition to the security, our work also provides a method to analyze the performance of a DSP algorithm through a factor quantifying the matching degree between the measured state's TM and the receiver's TM.
+Moreover, interesting concepts like the DSP-induced fast fading-channel effect can be further analyzed to explore the practical limitations of a CVQKD system.
+By the guidance of our work, secure and better-performing DSP algorithms can be designed, which will exploit the significant potential of digital CVQKD to achieve ultra-high secret-key-generation speed and cost-effective implementations.